-It is probably all of them but there is something that makes this country feel OK with the availability of having Spanish drinks with alcohol freely available.
+It is probably all of them, but something makes this country feel OK with having Spanish drinks with alcohol freely available.

-I really notice a difference when I was there so I did get very curious.
+I noticed a difference when I was there, so I did get inquisitive.

 So when was it?

-The eighties or nineties maybe ?
-Actually no Spanish non-alcoholic beer came into the world way back in 1976.
+The eighties or nineties, maybe?
+No Spanish non-alcoholic beer came into the world way back in 1976.
 I know I had to read that myself twice as well!

-It was actually health driven and I won’t get into the politics here but cigarette smoking and the drinking of alcohol was at a very high level.
+It was health-driven, and I won’t get into the politics here, but cigarette smoking and alcohol drinking were very high.

-Many people say including the Spanish by the way, it was the booze and the other bad habits that ensured good social control.
+Many people say, including the Spanish, by the way, it was the booze and the other bad habits that ensured reasonable social control.

-I kind of get that.
+I get that.
 My sociology schooling kicked in here.

-That of course had been the score in many countries world over!
+That, of course, had been the score in many countries the world over!

-This was way before the so called “yuppies” in the city of London were looking for beer that they could drink with their clients without them looking weak and still going to work in the afternoon!
+This was way before the so-called “yuppies” in the city of London were looking for a beer that they could drink with their clients without them looking weak and still going to work in the afternoon!

-In fact, it is often listed as why people won’t ask for an alcohol free beer now as they get that look, I certainly get it, maybe it’s the taste that is haunting people to this day certainly in the UK.
+It is often listed why people won’t ask for an alcohol-free beer now as they get that look; I certainly get it; maybe it’s the taste that is haunting people to this day, certainly in the UK.

-Or maybe it is the fact and I think this is more true that we live in an alcohol free world!
+Or maybe it is a fact, and I think this is more true that we live in an alcohol-free world!

 Judgment is everywhere.
-Although alcohol free drinks used to taste really bad.
+However, alcohol-free drinks used to taste bad.

-In Spain however acceptance of alcohol free drinks mainly beer but also wine has been growing steadily since the 1970’s.
+In Spain, however, acceptance of alcohol-free drinks, mainly beer and wine, has been growing steadily since the 1970s.

 I have personal experience of this while on holiday and also on business.

-How come I can see alcohol free beer on draft in taps bars, in restaurants and even airports which is so often so unknown in the UK!
+How come I can see alcohol free beer on draft in taps bars, restaurants, and even airports, which is so often so unknown in the UK!

-In the UK many of the airline’s top executives talk a lot about how they want to stop drinking alcohol on board.
-But when you are on a plane or in an airport but the choice for alcohol free alternative drinks’ are almost zero.
+Many of the airline’s top executives talk a lot about quitting drinking alcohol on board in the UK.
+But when you are on a plane or in an airport but the choice for alcohol-free alternative drinks’ are almost zero.

 I find it bizarre that they don’t walk the talk.

-OK there was no draught option but it was an airport so my expectation on there being anything was exceeded straight away.
+OK, there was no draught option, but it was an airport.
+My expectation of there being anything of alcohol-free choice was exceeded straight away.